goharbor/harbor/docs/user_guide_ova.md

 ![browse project](img/new_remove_update_member.png)

 ##Replicating images
 Images can be replicated between Harbor instances.
-It can be used to transfer images from one data center to another, or from on-prem registry to an instance in the cloud.
+It can be used to transfer images from one data center to another, or from an on-prem registry to an instance in the cloud.

 A replication policy needs to be set up on the source instance to govern the replication process.
 One key fact about the replication is that only images are replicated between Harbor instances.